idaho06/aberredengine/assets/scripts/README.md

 **Features:**

-- Timer automatically resets after firing (repeats every `duration` seconds)
+- Timer automatically repeats every `duration` seconds
-- Lua callback has full engine API access (spawn/despawn entities, play audio, modify signals, etc.)
+- Timer reset subtracts the duration instead of zeroing elapsed time, which preserves cadence if a frame runs long
+- Timer callbacks receive `ctx` and `input`, and can queue phase, audio, signal, spawn, clone, entity, and camera commands
 - Can be added at spawn-time with `:with_lua_timer()` or at runtime with `engine.entity_insert_lua_timer()`

 **See also:** `engine.entity_insert_lua_timer()` in the [Entity Commands](#entity-commands) section.